flaviojs/dynamips-microcode/README.md

 Each toolchain will be inside a subdirectory of ~/x-tools.
-They are used to decompile the original binary files and to compile the disassembled microcode for testing and comparing purposes.
+They are used to decompile the original binary files and to compile the disassembled microcode for testing and comparison purposes.

 At a later date I'll try to use existing cross-compilers to compile the resulting source. (no idea what to use or how to use them)